 During the Civil War, the U.S. government leased the building for use as a military hospital.
 Fifteen hundred beds were set up in the building and in tents on the grounds to treat 25,000 U.S. Army soldiers during the war.
 Yale-New Haven Hospital has been designated a military hospital in every subsequent war.

 The Yale-New Haven Hospital is not only one of the oldest hospitals in the country, it is one of the biggest.
-Today it has a 1,541-bed hospital, the 168-bed Smilow Cancer Hospital, the 201-bed Yale New Haven Children's Hospital and the 76-bed Yale New Haven Psychiatric Hospital.
-It's also the teaching hospital for Yale School of Medicine and Yale School of Nursing.
+Today it has a 1,541-bed hospital, the 168-bed Smilow Cancer Hospital, the 201-bed Yale New Haven Children’s Hospital and the 76-bed Yale New Haven Psychiatric Hospital.
+It also serves as the teaching hospital for Yale School of Medicine and Yale School of Nursing.

 Maine General Hospital

-Maine Medical Center in Portland is now the largest hospital in Northern New England, with 637 beds serving Maine, parts of Vermont and New Hampshire.
-It was founded as the Maine General Hospital through the efforts of the Maine Medical Society and the state Legislature and is now a teaching hospital affiliated with four university medical schools.
+Maine Medical Center in Portland is now the largest hospital in Northern New England.
+It has 637 beds serving Maine, parts of Vermont and New Hampshire.
+It was founded as the Maine General Hospital through the efforts of the Maine Medical Society and the state Legislature.
+Now it serves as a teaching hospital affiliated with four university medical schools.

-The Maine Medical Association was founded 20 years earlier to quash the practice of homeopathic and alternative medicines.
-Among other concerns was the need for a general hospital.
+Doctors founded the Maine Medical Association 20 years earlier to quash the practice of homeopathic and alternative medicines.
+The group also had concerns about the lack of a general hospital in Maine.
 The Legislature granted land and funds for the institution, which opened its doors in 1874.

 Maine’s doctors had lobbied for the Maine General Hospital.
 A Maine Medical Association founder, Dr. Gilman Davies, pronounced, ‘the Maine General Hospital is the child of the Maine Medical Association.’

 Like the Yale-New Haven Hospital, the Maine Medical Center has a connection to the Bush family: the Barbara Bush Children’s Hospital.
-Once the teaching hospital for Bowdoin College, it is now affiliated with Dartmouth, St. Joseph’s, Tufts and the University of Southern Maine medical schools.
+Once the teaching hospital for Bowdoin College, it now has affiliations with Dartmouth, St. Joseph’s, Tufts and the University of Southern Maine medical schools.